Philipp Mißfelder: Party activities

 Mißfelder joined the Junge Union (JU) in 1993 and the Christian Democratic Union in 1995 and was head of the offshoot Schüler Union from 1998 to 2000.
 He had been on the CDU's board of directors since 1999 and was voted onto the Junge Union's board of directors in 2002.

 Since 2002 Mißfelder had co-chaired a party working group dedicated to improving relations between younger and older citizens.
 He had been an elected member of the CDU's leadership council, known as the Präsidium, since 2008, and was its youngest member.

 German Bundestag

 Mißfelder was a member of the German Bundestag from 2005.
 He was the CDU/CSU foreign policy spokesman in the Bundestag and a member of the Bundestag's foreign relations committee.

 Other activities

-Since 2006, Mißfelder had been a member of the Konrad Adenauer Stiftung and was in the Bundestag's European Union parliamentary group.
+Since 2006, Mißfelder had been a member of the Konrad Adenauer Foundation and was in the Bundestag's European Union parliamentary group.

 He served as a deputy member of the Haus der Geschichte Foundation in Bonn.

-Additionally, Mißfelder was on the German-British Society's Königswinter Conference steering and Executive Committee of the German Council on Foreign Relations (DGAP), among other engagements.
+Additionally, Mißfelder was on the German-British Society's Königswinter Conference steering and executive committee of the German Council on Foreign Relations (DGAP), among other engagements.
 In June 2013, he was appointed to the board of directors of the Atlantik-Brücke e.V transatlantic network.

 Mißfelder was married since 2006 and had two daughters.
 He was Roman Catholic.